 A One-Way Corridor

 A growing number of businesses in the region have identified China as an important export market.
 UAE-based e-commerce site Noon recently announced its entry into the Far East, but so far, the digital economy cooperation between China and the Middle East has mostly benefitted China to date.

 For example, Chinese e-commerce company JollyChic is now one of Middle East’s most popular platforms with 35 million registered users.
 Saudi-backed SoftBank is reportedly mulling a $1.5 billion investment in the Chinese social media giant Bytedance, which will bring the valuation to $75 billion surpassing Uber’s $72 billion and Didi Chuxing’s $56 billion valuations respectively.

-AliExpress, Alibaba’s consumer shopping site launched in August of this year in the region and amassed more than 150 million subscribers in one month.
+AliExpress, Alibaba’s consumer shopping site launched in August 2018 in the region and amassed more than 150 million subscribers in one month.

 “Users in the Middle East pay more attention to product quality and quality of service, rather than blindly seeking low prices,” says Matt Zhang, head of the Middle East at AliExpress.
 “For many Chinese companies, this land is very good as it helps the long-term health development of the company.”